meihsner/Gesticulation/README.md

 </p>

 # Control:
-The controls are included in the additional file "Gesticulation_control.pdf"
+The controls are included in the additional file "Gesticulation - control.pdf"